michaelrommel/nvim-silicon/README.md

 ### Highlighting

 You can mark a single line as to be highlighted using the standard vim `mark` command with the mark `h`, the default key combination would be `mh`.

+### Colours and background image

+You can define either your own solid background colour or provide the path to a background image, setting both is not supported by `silicon` itself.
+The default colour setting for the shadow colour has also now been removed to let you consistently decide, which colour you want on both accounts.

 ### Gobbling and padding